 How often and where does the ensemble rehearse?

-Generally, the ensemble rehearses once a month, on the first Sunday of each month from 2:00 – 5:00 PM.
-Our regular rehearsal location is the band room of Troy High School, in the city of Fullerton.
+Generally, the ensemble rehearses once a month, often on the first Sunday of each month from 2:00 – 5:00 PM.
+Our regular rehearsal location is the band room of California School of the Arts San Gabriel Valley, in the city of Duarte.

 How often and for what type of venues does the ensemble perform?

 The ensemble performs 3-4 times per year.
 We generally perform two “serious” programs throughout the school year consisting of works from the finest wind ensemble literature.
 These selections are often at a difficulty level that is beyond a college wind ensemble’s ability to perform.
 We generally perform one concert during the summer of “lighter” wind ensemble music including show tunes and marches.
 We have played at many “concerts in the park” in nearby communities and at Disneyland.